isaaccs/disaster_response_pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ## Project Components
-There are three components you'll need to complete for this project.
+There are three components for this project.

 ### ETL Pipeline
 In a Python script, process_data.py, write a data cleaning pipeline that: